 When the transmitter pushbutton is released from 2nd speed up to 1st speed, both 1st and 2nd speed output relays will open for up to 1 second and then with 1st speed output relay closed thereafter.
+See Section 4.2.3.1 on page 69 and Section 4.2.3.2 on page 71 on how to set to this function.

-4.2.5.6 External Warning Function
+4.2.2.6 External Warning Function

-An external warning device (rotating lights, horn, etc.) can be installed to a Function output relay on the receiver.
+The user can install an external warning device (rotating lights, horn, etc.) to the Function output relay.
 The user can choose which pushbutton pair (or pairs) triggers the external warning device when pressed.
+See Section 4.2.3.1 on page 69 and Section 4.2.3.2 on page 71 on how to set to this function.

-4.2.5.7 Momentary Contact
+4.2.2.7 Momentary Contact

-When a pushbutton is released the corresponding output relay will open or deactivate.
-This type of relay action usually applies to external applications such as a horn.
+When the pushbutton is released the corresponding output relay will open or deactivate.
+This type of relay action usually applies to external applications such as the horn and buzzer.
+See Section 4.2.3.3 on page 72 and Section 4.2.3.4 on page 74 on how to set to this function.

-4.2.5.8 Toggled Contact
+4.2.2.8 Toggled Contact

-When a pushbutton is released the corresponding output relay will maintain contact closure until next time the user presses the same pushbutton again which will open the relay's contact.
-This type of relay action usually applies to external applications such as a warning light.
+When the pushbutton is released the corresponding output relay will maintain contact or closure until the user presses the same pushbutton again.
+This type of relay action usually applies to external applications such as lights.
+See Section 4.2.3.3 on page 72 and Section 4.2.3.4 on page 74 on how to set to this function.

-4.2.5.9 Pitch & Catch Function
+4.2.2.9 Pitch & Catch Function - 4/6/8/12EX2 only